-While this one comes last on our list, it is undeniable that it is among the most anticipated infrastructure projects in Metro Manila: the 36-kilometer-long Metro Manila Subway Project, which will rise as the country’s first mass underground transport system.
+While this one comes last on our list, it is undeniably the most anticipated infrastructure project in Metro Manila: the 36-kilometer-long Metro Manila Subway Project, which will rise as the country’s first mass underground transport system.
 With its completion date set in 2025, the project is expected to benefit 370,000 commuters in the NCR from Valenzuela City to FTI in Taguig City, Parañaque City, and Ninoy Aquino International Airport (NAIA) Terminal 3 in Pasay City.

 Another good news, the subway project’s construction has been fast and continuous since it broke ground in February 2019.
 The Department of Transportation (DOTr) said its completion rate is 30.55 percent as of February this year.

-Transport Infrastructures in Metro Manila Pave Way for Economic Development
+Importance of Infrastructures for Economic Development

-Looking beyond the value of new infrastructure to commuters, the mentioned road networks also shoot NCR’s economy to unimaginable heights.
-It is generally known that improved roads result in more accessible transport of products from farm to market, faster travel of the working population to their sites and offices, and lesser risk of road accidents.
+Looking beyond the value of new infrastructure to commuters, the mentioned road networks also raise Philippine economy to unimaginable heights.
+It is generally known that improved roads result in more accessible transport of products from farm to market, efficiency in procurement and logistics, faster travel of the working population to their sites and offices, and lesser risk of road accidents.

 It is safe to say that the new road infrastructures made Metro Manila all the more attractive among investors and home-hunters, bringing more advantages to the real estate industry.
 Who can’t say no to doing business and residing in the capital with improved mobility, right?
 You can take the population boom in the capital region by investing in a house and lot in Metro Manila.

 Narrowing down your choices, you can look for available properties in Camella Verra Metro North in Valenzuela and Camella Dasma At The Islands in Cavite.
 These top-notch house and lot developments are among the first to benefit from the new transport infrastructure in Metro Manila, specifically the Metro Manila Subway Project.

 There are several house models at reasonable prices if you are looking to invest in a property or a home to raise your family.
-You can achieve comfortable and peaceful life in NCR with Camella Homes as you have access to complete amenities in a community protected with CCTVs and roving guards 24/7.
+You can achieve comfortable and peaceful life in NCR with Camella as you have access to complete amenities in a community protected with CCTVs and roving guards 24/7.